keephq/keep/README.md

         <img src="https://codecov.io/gh/keephq/keep/branch/main/graph/badge.svg?token=2VT6XYMRGS"/>
     </a>
 </div>
-#### 🚨 What is an alert?
-An alert is a human-readable notification that informs about the status of a service or a component.
-Alerts are sent to ticketing platforms, queues or directly to the owners of the components being affected based on their urgency.
-Having a structured alerting policy in your enviroment is pivotal to gain better visibility of the monitored components and reduce MTTD (Mean Time To Detect) of issues that could undermine the functionality of your system.

 <h4 align="center">
 Keep enables you to create, manage, test, and maintain your alerts all in one place.
 </h4>